hapax/hapax.github.io/assets/simple-physics.md

   ⁂
   </p>

-**Exercise 15 (wet and windy).** To start with, let's consider the effect of wind on our collision analysis of rain.
-When the wind blow, it imparts a horizontal velocity $u'$ to the rain.
+**Exercise 15 (wet and windy).** When the wind blow, it imparts a horizontal velocity $u'$ to the rain.
-Repeat
+For a sphere a distance $d$ from shelter, how many drops will it collide with?

 ---